Assignments

 We know that there is a lot to consider when thinking about your home at Penn.
 Below you'll find some of the most frequently asked questions regarding assignments.

-The spring room change period opens the afternoon of Monday, January 23.
-During this period, all residents of the College Houses and Sansom Place West can submit a request for a room change via MyHomeAtPenn.
-Please note that vacancies on-campus are scarce and may impact the ability of staff to process many room changes.
+The spring room change period opens the afternoon of Thursday, January 18 and closes Sunday, March 31.
+During this period, all residents of the College Houses can submit a request for a room change via MyHomeAtPenn.
+Please note that single occupancy spaces are not available during the spring room change process.
+Additionally, vacancies on-campus are scarce and may impact the ability of staff to process many room changes.
 Most vacancies are in shared bedrooms.

-All submissions will be randomized, and room changes will be processed during three separate “waves” in the fall term.
-Room change offers will be sent on the following dates:
+All submissions will be randomized, and room changes will be processed during three separate “waves” in the spring term.
+Room change offers will be sent on or about the following dates:

 Students will have the weekend to accept or reject the offer.
 If an offer is accepted, students will be expected to move the weekend after offers are made.
 The periods for student room changes are: